gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/dev_guide.md

 # Dev guide

 This page is important reading if you want to contribute to DifferentiationInterface.jl.
-It is not part of the public API.

-!!! warning
-    The content below may become outdated, in which case you should refer to the source code as the ground truth.
+It is not part of the public API and the content below may become outdated, in which case you should refer to the source code as the ground truth.

 ## General principles